uber/cadence/docs/04_glossary.md

 ### Decision
 Any action taken by the workflow durable function is called a decision.
 For example: scheduling an activity, canceling a child workflow, or starting a timer.
-A [decision task](completion) contains an optional list of decisions.
-Every decision is recorded in the [event history](#event-history) as an [event](#event)
+A [decision task](#decision-task) contains an optional list of decisions.
+Every decision is recorded in the [event history](#event-history) as an [event](#event).

 ### Decision Task
-Every time a new external event that might affect a workflow state is recorded a decision task that contains it is added to a [decision-task-list] and then picked up by a workflow worker.
-After the new event is handled, the decision task is completed with a list of [decisions](#decision)
+Every time a new external event that might affect a workflow state is recorded, a decision task that contains it is added to a [decision-task-list](#decision-task-list) and then picked up by a workflow worker.
+After the new event is handled, the decision task is completed with a list of [decisions](#decision).
 Note that handling of a decision task is usually very fast and is not related to duration of operations that the workflow invokes.